More games at WuGames.ioSponsoredDiscover free browser games — play instantly, no download, no sign-up.Play

 What is a Derivative & Integral Calculator?

-A derivative and integral calculator is a symbolic mathematics tool that computes derivatives (rates of change) and integrals (area under curves) of mathematical functions.
-Unlike numerical calculators, it provides exact symbolic solutions and can show step-by-step working.
+A derivative and integral calculator is a symbolic mathematics tool that computes derivatives (instantaneous rates of change) and antiderivatives or integrals (areas under curves) of mathematical functions.
+Unlike a plain numerical calculator that returns one number, a symbolic engine returns the exact algebraic answer — for instance, the derivative of x³ comes back as 3x², not a decimal at one specific point.

 Derivatives